Update: 1974 Unsolved Abduction/Murder of Carla Walker May 21, 2019 21:59:09 GMT -5

 Fort Worth Police Release Letter in 1974 Carla Walker Case

-On the night of Sunday, February 17, 1974, a man approached the car where Carla Walker, 17, a pretty blue-eyed blonde, was sitting with Rodney McCoy, her boyfriend.
-The assailant hit McCoy in the head with his pistol, knocking him unconscious, and dragged Carla from the passenger seat.
+On the night of Sunday, February 17, 1974, a man approached the car where 17-year-old Carla Walker, a pretty blue-eyed blonde, was sitting with Rodney McCoy, her boyfriend.
+The assailant hit McCoy on the head with his pistol, knocking him unconscious, and dragged Carla from the passenger seat.
 When McCoy regained consciousness, he drove several blocks to the Walker home to report what had happened.

 Cynthia Stone, Walker’s sister, recalled that as soon as she heard someone frantically banging on the door, she knew something was wrong.
 “He [McCoy] had blood just streaming down his face, screaming, “They got her!
 They got her!
 They got her!”